-- Enable/Disable the wifi calling from the slider.
+- Turn on/off the wifi calling from the slider.

-Android is a very broadly used platform by google for mobile devices.
+Android is a very broadly used platform by Google for mobile devices.
 Many phone manufacturers have adopted Android as the OS for them.
-The following is explaining how you can enable WiFi calling on Android?
+The following explains how you can enable wifi calling on Android.
 The steps may vary for each phone vendor or model from the same phone vendor.
-We are using, Galaxy S8 for example, on other devices it may be a little different.
+We are using Galaxy S8, for example.
+On other device models, it may be a little different.

 - Click on settings,

 - Use the slider to turn on/off the feature.

 What should a Mobile network have for wifi calling or VoWifi?

 The mobile network keeps evolving.
 This results in more services and a more productive experience for a mobile subscriber.
 The latest mobile generation is 4G or LTE.
 Wifi calling is possible with the LTE network only.
 LTE’s core network is called EPC.
 It can connect a non-3GPP network to the mobile core network.
 The IMS is the additional component needed for wifi calling and VoLTE.

 Does a question come about how wifi network signaling converts to LTE-EPC?
 This is possible via a gateway ePDG or evolved packet data gateway.
 This connects the public Internet to the LTE network.
 A secure IP-based communication takes place between the wifi network and ePDG.